kserve/modelmesh/developer-guide.md

 EOF
 ```

-The `modelmesh-controller` watches the configmap and responds to updates by automatically restarting the serving runtime
+The `modelmesh-controller` watches the ConfigMap and responds to updates by automatically restarting the serving runtime
 pods using the newly built `modelmesh` container image.

 You can check which container images are used by running the following command: